These museums in Singapore feature rare masterpieces, historical artefacts, thought-provoking paintings and cultural relics.

 24. Gillman Barracks

-This colonial barracks-turned-cool art enclave is the go-to spot for those seeking a dose of contemporary art with its distinctive art galleries.
-Folks with a penchant for Japanese art must make it a point to visit Mizuma Gallery and Ota Fine Arts – both are known for curating snazzy exhibitions by renowned Japanese artists.
+This colonial barracks-turned-cool art enclave is the go-to spot if you’re looking for a museum.
+Contemporary art-seekers will enjoy this space with its distinctive art galleries.
+Folks with a penchant for Japanese art must make it a point to visit Mizuma Gallery and Ota Fine Arts.
+Both are known for curating snazzy exhibitions by renowned Japanese artists.
 To support local pride, check out Fost Gallery, which pays a special focus on emerging local artists.
-And don’t forget Yeo Workshop, a contemporary art gallery that curates intriguing exhibitions by local and international artists and hosts programmes that give art lovers a chance to engage with talents in Singapore.
+And don’t forget Yeo Workshop, a contemporary art gallery that curates intriguing exhibitions by local and international artists.
+It even hosts programmes that give art lovers a chance to engage with talents in Singapore.

 Gillman Barracks, 9 Lock Road, Singapore 108937